 To standardize spirometry, all sites will be provided with identical spirometry systems with customized, study-specific software.
 All study staff responsible for performing PFTs will receive standardized training at the Investigator meetings.
 All technicians are required to demonstrate proficiency in the use of the equipment and the ability to perform technically acceptable PFTs (ATS criteria) [Miller, 2005] prior to performing testing on study subjects.
 After each test is performed, the spirometry software will provide immediate feedback to the technician indicating whether the effort meets ATS acceptability and reproducibility standards.
 All efforts will be stored electronically.
-After completion of testing, the study staff will electronically transmit the spirometric measurements for centralized quality assurance review Feedback to the investigational site and to Pearl or designee for central data management.
+After completion of testing, the study staff will electronically transmit the spirometric measurements for centralized quality assurance review

+Feedback on the quality of the measurements will be provided to the investigational site and to Pearl or designee for central data management.

-The volume accuracy of the spirometer is to be checked daily using a 3 L syringe across 3 flow ranges (ie, low, medium and high flows), with temperature and barometric pressure correction.
+The volume accuracy of the spirometer is to be checked daily using a 3 L syringe across three flow ranges (ie., low, medium, and high flows) with temperature and barometric pressure correction.
 The calibration syringe must meet ATS specifications and must not be used beyond the expiry date.
-Required accuracy is $\pm$ 3% (ie, 3.09 L to 2.91 L) (ATS/ERS, Miller, 2005).
+Required accuracy is $\pm 3\%$, i.e., 3.09 L to 2.91 L (ATS/ERS, Miller, 2005).
 The results will be printed and maintained in a calibration log, which will be monitored for compliance during the monitoring visits (refer to Appendix 2, Spirometry Assessment Criteria).